 There are a couple of reasons why you should avoid eating this diner staple at all costs.
 The cheese is high in saturated fat and sodium, which can contribute to inflammation and dehydration.
 If that was not problematic enough, the white bread it is made with is high in refined carbohydrates which can cause an uptick in blood sugar and even more inflammation.
 Finally, frying the sandwich adds even more difficult to digest fat, which can be especially rough on an already sensitive stomach.

-A creamy shake may sound like the perfect nostalgic indulgence, but it’s a serious don’t especially if your immune system is already battling disease.
-“Ice cream is the worst…as it combines fat, sugar, and dairy that generate increased stress and inflammation on the already compromised immune system,” says Dr. Petre.
-Since ice cream takes center stage in most milkshakes, it’s best to avoid them when you are under the weather.
+A creamy shake may sound like the perfect nostalgic indulgence, but it's a serious 'don't,' especially if your immune system is already battling an infection.
+"Ice cream is the worst … as it combines fat, sugar, and dairy that generate increased stress and inflammation on the already compromised immune system," says Dr. Petre.
+Because ice cream takes center stage in most milkshakes, it's best to avoid them when you are under the weather.